UMM-CSci-3601/intro-to-git/README.md

 messages), pushing, and otherwise cleaning up after yourself.

-Dealing with these kinds of merge conflicts can be a frustrating experience, but WebStorm has a nice GUI merge conflict tool that makes it a little easier.
-The sequence of events (in WebStorm) is likely to look something like:
+Dealing with these kinds of merge conflicts can be a frustrating experience, but IDEA has a nice GUI merge conflict tool that makes it a little easier.
+The sequence of events (in IDEA) is likely to look something like:

 * An attempt to `push` will be rejected.